tytydraco/yessleep/out/Where_one_wound_heals_another_one_opens.md

 I received a phone call a couple of hours later.
 Mallory was apologizing profusely, reassuring me that everything was okay, that she was trying something new that seemed to be working.
 She promised to make it up to me and the kids.

 When she arrived the next morning she looked amazing.
 Her hair looked fuller, her smile radiant.
 The bags under her eyes seemed to be gone, but the bruising was impossible to hide.
-There was a speckle of dark purple around her collar bone that poked out of her cardigan.
+There was a speckle of dark purple around her collar bone, sitting above the neckline of her cardigan.

 “I know it's a little…out of the box, Leon.
 But I’m telling you, it's been working, like nothing else I’ve tried before.
 That gnawing feeling, you know, that urge that picks away at you….it’s completely gone.
 It’s been amazing.
 I finally feel free.”